About

 • Investigating the ecological and anthropogenic drivers of biodiversity decline across spatial scales

-• Developing mammal distribution maps, species range models, and spatial conservation datasets
+• Developing mammal distribution maps, and spatial conservation datasets

-• Forecasting the impacts of climate and land-use change on mammal biodiversity and ecosystem functioning
+• Forecasting the impacts of climate and land-use change on mammal diversity

-• Evaluating the effectiveness of protected areas and supporting the identification of Key Biodiversity Areas (KBAs)
+• Evaluating the effectiveness of protected areas and supporting the identification of important areas for biodiversity and conservation

 • Advancing innovative approaches in conservation science, ecological modelling, and biodiversity assessment

 Research activities within the laboratory span conservation biology, macroecology, spatial ecology, and applied conservation science.
-Current projects include evaluating protected area effectiveness through spatial analyses and camera-trapping data, investigating the ecological role of megafauna in ecosystem restoration, assessing Nature Futures scenarios for mammal biodiversity, and developing new approaches to species range mapping using Asian bears as model systems.
-Additional work applies demographic and ecological modelling across spatial scales to support mammal conservation under climate and environmental change.
+Current projects include evaluating protected area effectiveness through spatial analyses and camera-trapping data, investigating the ecological role of megafauna in ecosystem restoration, assessing Nature Futures scenarios for mammal biodiversity, developing new approaches to species range mapping, applying demographic and ecological modelling across spatial scales to support mammal conservation under climate and environmental change.

-Alongside research, the GMA programme actively supports project management, international collaborations, outreach and dissemination activities, and grant development, contributing to evidence-based biodiversity conservation at both regional and global scales.
+The GMA programme actively engages in international collaborations, outreach and dissemination activities, contributing to evidence-based biodiversity conservation at all scales.

 Contact us: